lakshman-reddy-sudo/sit-lms-notifier/README.md

 | `WEBHOOK_TPCS` | Webhook URL for that channel |
 | `WEBHOOK_ATTENDANCE` | Webhook URL for the attendance channel |

-**Important:** Your credentials are stored as encrypted secrets — GitHub never exposes them in logs or to anyone else.
+Your credentials are stored as encrypted secrets — GitHub never exposes them in logs.

-### Step 7 — Test it manually
+### Step 6 — Test it manually

-Before waiting for the hourly schedule, trigger a manual run to make sure everything works:

-1. Go to your repo on GitHub
+1. Go to your repo → **Actions** tab
-2. Click **Actions** tab
-3. Click **📢 LMS Notifier** in the left sidebar
+2. Click **📢 LMS Notifier** in the sidebar
-4. Click **Run workflow** (top right)
+3. Click **Run workflow**
-5. Set `fetch_attendance` to `true` and `lookback_days` to `7`
-6. Click **Run workflow**
+4. Select mode: **`today`**, click **Run workflow**

-Watch the logs in real time.
-You should see announcements and attendance flowing into your Discord within a minute or two.
+You should see announcements and attendance flowing into Discord within a minute or two.

-### Step 8 — You're done! 🎉
+### Step 7 — You're done! 🎉

-The workflow runs **automatically every 2 hours**.
+The workflow runs **automatically every hour**.
 You don't need to do anything else.
-Sit back and let it work.

-> **Note:** GitHub Actions schedules are not perfectly on the hour — they can be delayed by 5–45 minutes depending on GitHub's server load.
-This is normal and expected on the free tier.
+> **Note:** GitHub Actions cron can be delayed by 5–45 minutes under load on the free tier.
+This is normal.

 ---

-## ⚙️ How it works (technical overview)
+## 🔧 How it works (technical overview)

 ```
-GitHub Actions (cron: every 2 hours)
+GitHub Actions
     │
-        ▼
+    ├─ Cron (every hour) ──────────────── RUN_MODE = auto
+    │                                     LOOKBACK = last 1 hour
+    │
+    └─ Manual trigger
+          ├─ mode = today ──────────────── RUN_MODE = today
+          │                                LOOKBACK = since midnight IST
+          └─ mode = manual ─────────────── RUN_MODE = manual
+                                           LOOKBACK = last N days

 lms_scraper.py
     │
-        ├─ login_to_lms()
+    ├─ login_to_lms()          [Session 1 — for announcements]
-        │     └─ POST credentials to Moodle login endpoint
+    │     └─ POST credentials to Moodle login
-        │        Warm-up: visits dashboard + attendance URL to seed session cookies
     │
-        ├─ fetch_announcements()  [for each subject]
+    ├─ fetch_announcements()   [for each of 10 subjects]
-        │     ├─ GET forum page → scrape discussion rows
+    │     ├─ GET forum/view.php → scrape discuss.php links
-        │     ├─ For each new post → GET discuss.php → extract full body + author + date
+    │     ├─ GET each discuss.php → extract title + body preview + author + date
-        │     └─ send_announcements_to_discord() → POST to webhook
+    │     └─ send_announcements_to_discord() → POST to subject webhook
     │
+    └─ login_to_lms()          [Session 2 — fresh login for attendance]
           └─ fetch_attendance()
-              ├─ GET attendance report page
+                ├─ GET attendance-report page → parse table
-              ├─ Parse table → subject / total / attended / percentage
-              └─ send_attendance_to_discord() → POST to webhook
+                └─ send_attendance_to_discord() → POST to attendance webhook
 ```

-**Auto mode** (2 hourly cron): only sends announcements posted in the last 2 hours.
-Sends an "all clear" message per subject if nothing is new.
-Always sends attendance.

-**Manual mode** (workflow_dispatch): fetches announcements from the past N days (default 7).
-Attendance is optional via the `fetch_attendance` input.
+Two separate login sessions are used — one for announcements, one for attendance — to avoid session expiry after many page fetches.

 ---

 ## 🔧 Adapting for other SIU batches / colleges

-The script is built specifically for SIT-H. To adapt it:

-**Different subjects:** Update the `SUBJECTS` list in `lms_scraper.py` — change the `name`, `code`, `forum_id`, and `webhook` for each subject.
-Add or remove entries as needed.
+**Different subjects:** Update the `SUBJECTS` list in `lms_scraper.py` — change `name`, `code`, `forum_id`, and `webhook` for each subject.

 **Different college on Moodle:** Change `LMS_BASE` at the top of the script to your institution's Moodle URL.
-The login, forum scraping, and attendance parsing logic should work on any standard Moodle installation.

-**Different attendance URL:** Find your attendance page URL by logging in manually, navigating to your attendance report, and copying the URL from the browser.
-Update `ATTENDANCE_URL` at the top of the script.
+**Different attendance URL:** Log in manually, navigate to your attendance report, copy the URL from the browser, and update `ATTENDANCE_URL` in `lms_scraper.py`.

 ---

 ## 🐛 Troubleshooting

 **Attendance shows "Fetch Failed"**
-Go to GitHub Actions → open the latest run log → look for lines starting with `📋`.
-This will tell you what the parser found.
-Most likely your attendance URL is different — log in manually, open your attendance page, copy the URL, and update `ATTENDANCE_URL` in `lms_scraper.py`.
+Open the Actions run log and look for lines starting with `📋`.
+Update `ATTENDANCE_URL` in `lms_scraper.py` to match your actual attendance page URL.

 **No announcements showing up**
-Check that your `forum_id` values are correct.
-Log into LMS, open a subject's forum, check the URL for `?id=XXXX`.
-Also make sure the webhooks are correct and the channels exist.
+Check `forum_id` values — log into LMS, open a subject's forum, check the URL for `?id=XXXX`.
+Also verify webhook URLs are correct.

 **Login failed**
-Double-check `LMS_USERNAME` and `LMS_PASSWORD` in your GitHub secrets.
-Try logging into the LMS manually to confirm they work.
+Double-check `LMS_USERNAME` and `LMS_PASSWORD` in GitHub Secrets.
+Try logging in manually to confirm they work.

-**Cron not running**
+**Cron stopped running**
-GitHub pauses scheduled workflows on repositories with no activity for 60 days.
+GitHub pauses scheduled workflows after 60 days of repo inactivity.
 The workflow includes a monthly keepalive commit to prevent this.
-If it still gets paused, just open the Actions tab and re-enable it, or trigger a manual run.
+If it still pauses, open the Actions tab and re-enable it, or trigger a manual run.

-**"Settings Star this discussion" appearing in body** This is old cached output — update to the latest `lms_scraper.py` which strips this Moodle UI noise automatically.

 ---